This is so easy you probably won’t believe me, but I am going to tell you anyway because it works.

 Sleep needs fuel

-I learnt that sleep needs fuel.
+I learned that sleep needs fuel.
 I was burning too much energy through stress I did not have enough energy to sleep properly.

 - Sleep repairs cells and restores the body, ready to enable it to function the next day.